 store Sue-Ryn and some friends opened last year will be re-opening

-Show season starting soon.
-The next two shows Sue-Ryn will be at:
+The next show Sue-Ryn will be at:

 Mail order remains steady, and we'll once again mention

 here something you will find elsewhere on the site, and as a